-Student Disability Services, also known as the Office of Accommodative Services and Instructional Support (OASIS) strives to create an accessible environment by providing reasonable and appropriate services and accommodations for students with disabilities.
+Student Disability Services, also known as the Office of Accommodative Services and Instructional Support (OASIS) strives to create an accessible environment by providing reasonable and appropriate services and accommodations for students with documented disabilities.
 The College is committed to providing quality educational support for the diverse needs of its students.

 Support services and accommodations may include: